zynla/Time-tracking-dashboard/README.md

 --

-Here is a screenshot of the tablet solution with the active button:
+Here is a screenshot of the tablet solution:

 ![](./design/tablet.png)